-3.2.1 The Philosophical National Security imperative on cyber security
+3.2.1 The Philosophical National Security imperative on Cybersecurity

-South Africa's key national security imperatives derive from its Constitution, where the first governing principle, principle 98 of the South African Constitution, state very clearly that "National Security must reflect the resolve of South Africans as individuals and as a nation, to live as equals, to live in peace and harmony, to be free from fear and want, and to seek a better life" [18].
+South Africa's key national security imperatives derive from its Constitution, where the first governing principle, principle 98 of the South African Constitution state very clearly that "National Security must reflect the resolve of South Africans as individuals and as a nation, to live as equals, to live in peace and harmony, to be free from fear and want, and to seek a better life" [18].
 Human security is therefore central to South Africa's perspective on national security.
 This is in line with the modern definition of national security, which is an improvement of the traditional one which defined national security in terms of the respective elements of the power base of a state.
 Jablosnky [12] identifies two such elements, called determinants of national power.
 They are natural determinants and the social determinants.
 The natural determinants (geography, resources, and population) are concerned with the number of people in a nation and with their physical environment.
-Social determinants (economic, political, military, psychological, and informational) on the other hand concern the ways in which the people of a nation organise themselves and the manner in which they alter their environment.
+Social determinants (economic, political, military, psychological, and informational) on the other hand concern the ways in which the people of a nation organize themselves and the manner in which they alter their environment.

-It is the authors' argument that a philosophical position; the fundamental premise on which cyber security policies are developed is an absolute necessity.
-This is because cyberspace is a socially constructed, man-made space and therefore a crosscutting social dimension of national power.
-At the core of any cyber security awareness initiative must therefore be the realisation that no full-proof technological protection is possible in a socially constructed space.
-It is argued that the holistic approach to cyber security policy that South Africa is looking for, is likely to be enhanced by this philosophical position and understanding.
+It is our argument that a philosophical position; the fundamental premise on which Cybersecurity policies are developed is an absolute necessity.
+This is because Cyberspace is a socially constructed, man-made space and therefore a crosscutting social dimension of national power.
+At the core of any Cybersecurity awareness initiative must therefore be the realisation that no full proof technological protection is possible in a socially constructed space.
+We argue that the holistic approach to Cybersecurity policy that South Africa is looking for is likely to be enhanced by this philosophical position and understanding.

-As a crosscutting social determinant of national power, a cyber security awareness programme developed with national security in mind could be confined to the economic, political, military, psychological and informational dimensions.
-It is these dimensions that constitute our proposed Cyber Security Awareness Toolkit for national security (CyberSAT) which we present in section 4.
+As a crosscutting social determinant of national power, a Cybersecurity awareness programme developed with national security in mind could be confined to the economic, political, military, psychological and informational dimensions.
+It is these dimensions that constitute our proposed Cybersecurity Awareness Toolkit for national security (CyberSAT) which we present in section 4.